howard-haowen/mslearn-dp100/Notes.md

 ```

 # 04 - Run Experiments
-- To start logging in an experiment run
+## Start logging in an experiment run
 ```python
 from azureml.core import Experiment